 Plantra (MN) and Oesco (MA)

 We like Plantra's over-the-row netting which installs and stores much easier than other off-the-shelf nets that we have tried.
+The 3/4" hole is not a problem if suspended away from the plants but traps birds when draped over bushes when they try and stick their heads through.
+Select Plantra's Multi-Net for netting that birds can't poke their heads through.
 They also have overhead netting which we haven't tried yet.
 Oesco's Smart Net overhead netting has worked nicely for us but we did have to mend several rips when the structure was compromised due to very high winds and maybe due to some bird damage.

 Unprotected young Borealis honeyberry chewed by mice during the winter of 2010.